cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-description.md

 - Unique users / roles
 - Applicable network / architecture diagrams

+### IoT

+This asset type is only available for [Specialized Pentests](/platform-deep-dive/pentests/pentest-types/#specialized-pentests).
+Once we've created an asset and set up a pentest for you, you can edit the asset description.

+### Physical

+This asset type is only available for [Specialized Pentests](/platform-deep-dive/pentests/pentest-types/#specialized-pentests).
+Once we've created an asset and set up a pentest for you, you can edit the asset description.

+### Thick Client App

+This asset type is only available for [Specialized Pentests](/platform-deep-dive/pentests/pentest-types/#specialized-pentests).
+Once we've created an asset and set up a pentest for you, you can edit the asset description.

+### Wireless Network

+This asset type is only available for [Specialized Pentests](/platform-deep-dive/pentests/pentest-types/#specialized-pentests).
+Once we've created an asset and set up a pentest for you, you can edit the asset description.

 ## Attachments

 To share more about your assets, you can upload the documentation of your choice under **Attachment(s)**.
 Our app limits uploads to 100 MB.